The Worst Ways You're Infecting Others and Don't Know It

 Not Sanitizing Your Work Spaces

-…especially when you are sick.
-Always sanitize your work area if you aren’t feeling well, especially in co-working spaces.
-“Wipe down the desk, phone, keyboard and door handles.
-It is a basic courtesy for the health of your coworkers and their loved ones,” states Oricoli.
+I know most of us are working from home, but for those of you with essential jobs, always sanitize your work area, especially in co-working spaces.
+"Wipe down the desk, phone, keyboard and door handles.
+It is a basic courtesy for the health of your coworkers and their loved ones," states Oricoli.

 Using Communal Towels in Guest Bathrooms

-Paper, disposable guest towels aren’t just an interior design style statement—they can protect your guests from spreading germs!
-“As a host, if possible, place disposable hand towels in your bathroom to avoid the damp, communal towel,” says Oricoli.
-“Your guests will appreciate it.”
+Paper, disposable guest towels aren't just an interior design style statement—they can protect your guests from spreading germs!
+You’re likely now hosting anyone right now, but if the handyman must come over: "As a host, if possible, place disposable hand towels in your bathroom to avoid the damp, communal towel," says Oricoli.

 Not Wiping Down Gym Equipment